-The programme measures the wellbeing, movement, appeal and ‘sense of place’ a city offers to revellers on a night out.
-The award is also about having a good time and making sure there are great reasons to spend an evening in the city.
-To do this, Aberdeen Inspired puts on special occasions and events that attract visitors and boost businesses at the same time.
+The Purple Flag recognises the partners’ commitment to promoting a safe and secure night time economy.
+But the award is also about having a good time and ensuring there are enticing reasons to come out of an evening.
+To meet this requirement, Aberdeen Inspired also leads special occasions and events that attract visitors and boost businesses at the same time.

 This year Aberdeen Inspired ran Inspired Nights on The Green, a series of street food events in one of Aberdeen’s most historic and intriguing districts.
 One of the oldest known parts of Aberdeen, The Green is now renowned for hosting a range of independent retailers, bars, cafes and restaurants.
 This year, Inspired Nights on The Green ran from April through to September, offering residents and visitors outdoor, fully-licensed events serving up tasty drinks, delicious food and engaging entertainment throughout the season when nights in the north east of Scotland are longer.